chuandadexiaoyu/symfony----/README.md

 good service definitions.
 There are many ways to do this, and in this chapter I will describe most of them.
 Knowing your options enables you to make better choices when looking for a dependency injection pattern.

+Overall, the purpose of the kernel.request event is either to create and return a Response directly, or to add information to the Request (e.g. setting the locale or setting some other information on the Request attributes).